atubak400/Implementing-Load-Balancer-with-Nginx/README.md

 ### 5. Configuring Nginx as a Load Balancer
 Transform Nginx into a load balancer by editing its configuration file, usually found at /etc/nginx/nginx.conf or in separate files under /etc/nginx/conf.d/.
 Define upstream server groups to distribute traffic among your webservers.
 Specify load-balancing methods like round-robin or least connections to suit your needs.
 After configuring Nginx as a load balancer, it will evenly distribute incoming requests among your webservers, enhancing your application's reliability and performance.

-> Provision a new EC2 instance running bunt 22.04.
-Make sure port 80 is opened to accept traffic from anywhere.
-Your can refer to step 1 through step 2 to refresh your memory.
+> Provision a new EC2 instance running ubuntu 22.04.

 ![Provision EC2 Instances](./img/2b.png)

 ![Provision EC2 Instances](./img/16.png)

-> Make sure port 80 is open in the security group assigned to you ubuntu instance
+> Make sure port 80 is opened to accept traffic from anywhere.

 ![Provision EC2 Instances](./img/17.png)